writethedocs/www/docs/conf/na/2016/news/schedule-welcome-wagon-events.md

 Our [events][events] are also going to be great.
 They are:

-* A meet up on Sunday before the reception
+* A meetup on Sunday before the reception
 * 15 minute venue tours on Monday before the conference starts

 Both events will help to answer any last minute questions you might have,